alicelucas/papers/README.md

 # My library of papers

-Everytime I read a paper, I almost instantly forget what it was about the next time I look at it.
+Everytime I read a paper, I almost always forget what it was about the next time I look at it.
 I made this web app so that I can upload to a single place the summaries and comments that I have for the papers I read.
+Looking back at a given summary helps me quickly remember what I learned the first time I read the paper.

 # The four-question summary